Current Market Conditions

-OntarioACHI have looked into creating a standard of practice for a limited-scope inspection. ¬†This standard was based upon 5 main inspection points and still required a contract, and inspection and a written report. ¬†Roof & Attic, Foundation, Electrical, Plumbing and HVAC. ¬†
+OntarioACHI created a standard of practice for a limited-scope inspection.
+This standard is based upon 5 main inspection points and still requires a contract, inspection and a written report.
+It is however designed to be used in a commercial scope for Insurance Companies or mortgage providers.
+It covers Roof & Attic, Foundation, Electrical, Plumbing and HVAC.

-The problem with this limited scope was that it did not take into account safety concerns in areas other than those in the limited inspection. ¬†
+The problem with this limited scope is that it does not take into account safety concerns in areas other than those in the limited inspection.

-Additional to this, if the inspector declared the concern verbally but did not report it in written form, a “he-said-she-said” scenario arises. ¬†If something goes wrong, it will always be the inspector’s word against the clients. ¬†At best the inspector will get a bad reputation, at worst they may lose in a court of law if sued.
+Additional to this, if the inspector declares the concern verbally but does not report it in written form, a “he-said-she-said” scenario arises.
+If something goes wrong, it will always be the inspector’s word against the clients.
+At best the inspector will get a bad reputation, at worst they may lose in a court of law if sued.

 The risks of walk-through inspection with verbal reporting only.

-A case showing how a Home Inspector was sued based upon verbal instructions at an inspection can be read about here¬†Once again it shows that the Realtor was dragged into the case, cleared but still had to defend. ¬†The main report was written, but the verbal portion was disputed and went against the inspector. ¬†For the small potion that was disputed the Inspector was dinged over $18,000. ¬† Imagine, what might have been the outcome if the whole inspection had been verbal?
+A case showing how a Home Inspector was sued based upon verbal instructions at an inspection can be read about here.
+Once again it shows that the Realtor was dragged into the case, cleared but still had to defend.
+The main report was written, but the verbal portion was disputed and went against the inspector.
+For the small portion that was disputed the Inspector was found liable for over $18,000.
+Imagine, what might have been the outcome if the whole inspection had been verbal?

 From the Real Estate and Business Brokers Act:-